7Superfirestar/SupersRecipeAddon1.20.1/README.md

 - Saddle from leather

-- Iron, golden and diamond horse armor are now craftable
+- Craftable iron, gold, and diamond horse armor

 Tags are defined in resources/data/forge/tags/items if you want to make your mod compatible with this one (synthetic leather/wool, etc.)